jkmende05/pynpb/README.md

 Next steps will involve having this python package readily available for installation when using anaconda.

 ## Next Steps and Improvements
 Any issues with the codebase should be raised and addressed on the GitHub repository.
-Further inquiries can be asked through (email)[jkmende05@gmail.com]
+Further inquiries can be asked through email: jkmende05@gmail.com.

 ------
 ## Credit
-This package was created and developed by [Justin Mende]([https://github.com/jkmende05](https://www.linkedin.com/in/justin-mende/)).
+This package was created and developed by [Justin Mende](https://www.linkedin.com/in/justin-mende/).

 This package was inspired by the python package called [pybaseball](https://github.com/jldbc/pybaseball) created by James LeDoux.